QutEcoacoustics/research-blog/research/2018EcoacousticsCongress/Towsey-Keynote.md

 ---
 layout: content
-title: "Ecoacoustics"
-subtitle: "A newly emerged discipline or come of age?"
+title: "Ecoacoustics: A newly emerged discipline or come of age?"
+subtitle: "Ecoacoustics Congress 2018: Keynote"
 redirect_from: "/2018Congress/"
+author: michael
+page_image: /research/2018EcoacousticsCongress/Slides/Slide1.PNG
+excerpt: >
+  Michael presents his keynote from the 2018 Ecoacoustics Congress asking the question how long can we keep describing ecoacoustics as "new"?
+When does ecoacoustics stop being "new" and "come of age"?
+date: 2018-07-18
+tags: ["resource", "research"]
 ---
 <style>
  hr {